 What Are Highlights?

 But these aren’t thick chunks.
-Highlights are almost always done in thin sections, about 10 strands of hair each.
+Highlights are almost always done in small, woven sections of hair.
 You might use a highlighter cap and choose the smallest holes, or maybe your stylist will tease a section of your hair and add bleach to what remains, then wrap the section in foil.

 Can You Mix Lowlights with Highlights?

 Most certainly!
 Mixing highlights with lowlights can give you a very natural look as if you were transitioning from a blond childhood.
-Most of the time, highlights are visible naturally on the top of the head for a child between five and seven, and the back of the hair near the scalp has natural lowlights.
+Children’s hair often features natural highlights on top from sun exposure, with deeper natural lowlights underneath.

 When your hair is naturally blonde or even brown, it’s lighter in some areas than in others.
 In fact, one way you can tell that someone is using hair coloring is to observe that the color is the same shade all around with no variation.